emqx/emqx-docs/en_US/configuration/configuration.md

 # Configuration Files

-{% emqxce %}

 Users can configure EMQX with configuration files or environment variables.
-This chapter will introduce the EMQX configuration files.
-For configuration items and detailed introduction, see [Configuration Manual](https://www.emqx.io/docs/en/v@CE_VERSION@/hocon/).

-{% endemqxce %}

-{% emqxee %}

-Users can configure EMQX with configuration files or environment variables.
-This chapter will introduce the EMQX configuration files.
-For configuration items and detailed introduction, see [Configuration Manual](https://docs.emqx.com/en/enterprise/v@EE_VERSION@/hocon/).
+This section introduces the EMQX configuration files.
+It also provides the basic configuration instructions for the most commonly used functions in EMQX.
+For comprehensive configuration items with detailed explanations, see [EMQX Open Source Configuration Manual](https://docs.emqx.com/en/emqx/v@CE_VERSION@/hocon/) and [EMQX Enterprise Configuration Manual](https://docs.emqx.com/en/enterprise/v@EE_VERSION@/hocon/).

-{% endemqxee %}

-## Introduction
+## Main Configuration File

-### **Main Configuration File**

-EMQX will create a group of directories after installation, among which, `etc` is the folder that keeps all the configuration files.
+EMQX creates a group of directories after installation, among which, `etc` is the folder that keeps all the configuration files.
 This section will focus on the main configuration file: `emqx.conf`.

 Depending on your installation mode, `emqx.conf` is stored in: